informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 generate a
 [StringReader](https://docs.oracle.com/javase/8/docs/api/java/io/StringReader.html)
-then a `BufferedReader` from an initial configuration stored in an attribute (called, say, `aState`); this could be done with the following instruction `BufferedReader inStream = new BufferedReader(new StringReader("" + aGameState ))`, assuming that the `toString` of the object stored in `aGameState` producs the serialization of the initial configuration.
+then a `BufferedReader` from an initial configuration stored in an attribute (called, say, `aState`), e.g.
+`BufferedReader inStream = new BufferedReader(new StringReader("" + aGameState ))`,
+where we are assuming that the `toString` of the object stored in `aGameState` producs the serialization of the initial configuration.